biermanr/intermediate-vim/0_intro/README.md

 gg,G            move to start,end of file
 <#>g            move to line #
 C-f,C-u         move down,up by a screen
-C-e,C-y         move down,up one line
+C-e,C-y         move screen down,up one line
-C-o,C-i         jump backward,forward
+C-o,C-i         jump backward,forward with multiple files
 m<c>,`<c>       mark location as `c`, recall it
 %               move between matching (,[,{,",'
 z[z,-,enter]    move window so curser is in the middle, bottom, top